Categoricity and multidimensional diagrams

-Here, we state the important properties of two-dimensional independence relations.
+This section studies abstract frameworks for two-dimensional independence, while the next section will look at higher dimensions.
+We state the important properties of two-dimensional independence relations.
 We look also at their canonicity (Theorem \ref{twodim-canon}).
 Two key questions are when a two-dimensional independence relation can be built from a good frame, and when a two-dimensional independence relation for models of size $\lambda$ implies the existence of a good $\lambda^+$-frame (these themes are present already in \cite[II, III]{shelahaecbook}).
 Frames that are well-behaved in these respects are called \emph{extendible} (Definition \ref{extendible-def}).
 A frame that can be extended $\omega$-many steps is called \emph{$(<\omega)$-extendible}.
 These correspond (but are slightly more convenient to work with than) the $\omega$-successful good frames in \cite[III]{shelahaecbook}.
 We give conditions under which such frames exist, both in the compact (Fact \ref{compact-very-good}) and non-compact (Fact \ref{extendible-wd}) cases.
 For the latter result, the weak diamond (a weakening of the generalized continuum hypothesis) is assumed.

-\begin{defin} {two-dimensional independence notion|see {two-dimensional independence relation}} {$\nf$|see {two-dimensional independence notion}} Let $\K$ be an abstract class.
+\begin{defin}\LABEL{relation-def}\myindex{two-dimensional independence relation} {two-dimensional independence notion|see {two-dimensional independence relation}} {$\nf$|see {two-dimensional independence notion}} Let $\K$ be an abstract class.
 A \emph{two-dimensional independence relation (or notion) on $\K$} is a $4$-ary relation $\nf$ on $\K$ satisfying: